Speed Kit accelerates your website – but by how much?

-In principle, you simply have to navigate through your website with Speed Kit enabled — and then repeat the same navigation sequence with Speed Kit disabled.
-Here is an example from one of our customers, showing website performance with disabled (left) and enabled (right) Speed Kit:
+This video guide shows you how to navigate through your website with Speed Kit enabled — and then repeat the same navigation sequence with Speed Kit disabled.

-To disable Speed Kit (left video), you simply have to do the following:
+To disable Speed Kit, you simply have to do the following:

 - Open the Developer Tools by pressing F12